-This guide is licensed under a Creative Commons Attribution 4.0 International License.
+This guide was created by Allison Martel and is licensed under a Creative Commons Attribution 4.0 International License.

 Creating an OER is similar to authoring any other document, except that you are assigning that content an open license which usually allows for its free use and re-purposing by others.